 The Circle Star Theater, on Industrial Road, San Carlos, was a major entertainment venue between 1964 and 1993.
 The venue, which was a theater in the round, opened on October 13, 1964 with a performance of My Fair Lady.
 Through the sixties the theater presented musicals and other events, including performances by some of the major Bay Area groups.
 Financially the venue was not successful, it failed twice before 1970.
 In 1971 the theater reopened with a rotating stage.
 The theater closed for the last time at the end of 1993.
 The unused building was damaged by fire in 1997 and subsequently demolished.
-Performers at the venue over the years included The Beach Boys, George Benson, James Brown, The Carpenters, Judy Collins, Sammy Davis, Jr., Marvin Gaye, B.B.
-King, Liberace, Buck Owens, Frank Sinatra, Sonny and Cher, Dionne Warwick and Frank Zappa.

-The Coffee Gallery
+The Coffee Gallery, San Francisco

 The Coffee Gallery, at 1353 Grant Avenue, was primarily a jazz venue in the late 1950's and early 1960's.
 Some folk music performances were held in the 1960's including the debut shows of The Great Society.
 At some point in the 1960's the building was sold and the club became the Lost And Found Saloon.

-Committee / Committe Theater, San Francisco
+Committee / Committee Theater, San Francisco

 The Committe was a drama and comedy venue at 622 Broadway that opened toward the end of the fifties or early in the sixties.
-The Committe Theater was an off-shoot of the Committee and was based at 836 Montgomery Street.
+The Committee Theater was an off-shoot of the Committee and was based at 836 Montgomery Street.
 Both venues held music events in the second half of the 1960's.

 Concord Coliseum opened in August 1967 in a building at 1825 Salvio Street in Concord that had formerly been a Purity store.
 Many national and international groups played at the venue during 1967 and 1968.
 The coliseum closed toward the end of 1968.
 The building has subsequently been used as an auction house and a store.

 The Continental Ballroom in Santa Clara hosted rock concerts in late 1966 and 1967.
 The Grateful Dead performed at the venue about half a dozen times between December 1966 and July 1967.
-Bootleg tapes of a number of groups playing at the ballroom exist but no official recordings have been made at the venue.

 The Cushing Memorial Theater, often referred to as The Mountain Theater or Mt.
 Tamalpais Amphitheatre, is on open air amphitheater on the slopes of Mt.
 Tamalpais.
 The theater was built in the 1930s and holds approximately 3,750 people.
-The Mountain Play is performed each spring at the theater.
-The venue was used for a number of music events in the 1960s.
-The Grateful Dead played there in October 1966.
-The theater was the site of the Fantasy Fair and Magic Mountain Music Festival on June 10th and 11th in 1967.

-DeMarco's 23 Club
+DeMarco's 23 Club, San Francisco

 DeMarco's 23 Club is a country and western club located on Visitacion Avenue in Brisbane south of San Francisco.
 The club opened in 1941.
 In it's heyday in the fifties and sixties performers included Jerry Lee Lewis, Carl Perkins, Johnny Cash, Hank Williams, Webb Pierce and Bob Wills.
-Jimmy Rivers and The Cherokees recorded their Brisbane Bop LP at the club.
-DeMarco's 23 Club still operates from the same address.

 Dream Bowl, Vallejo